bluzi/chrome-extension-execute-on-website/README.md

 Nice, huh?
 I know!

-Anyway, so that's more or less it.
+Anyway, so that's it.
 Best 500 bytes (unminified) your Chrome extension is getting.

 ## Installation
 ### jsdelivr (Recommended)